DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 videobloggers understand and conceptualise their own practice and the co-construction necessary in creating the conditions of possibility for videoblog work, sharing and community building?
-These questions inform my work and acted as a heuristic for the discussion in the book.
+These questions inform my work and act as a heuristic for the discussions in the book.

 The concept of ‘community’ used here probably requires some explanation.
 Benedict Anderson argued that all communities are in some sense